Tennessee Higher Education Commission

 5: Authorization of Distance Education

-Physical presence is always considered; however, physical presence in Tennessee does not include merely enrolling a student into a distance education program.
-See Rules 1540-01-02-.03(42) and .04 and Distance Education Authorization Requirements.
+No, physical presence is always considered; however, physical presence in Tennessee does not include merely enrolling a student into a correspondence study program.
+See Rules 1540-01-02-.03(40) and .04 and Distance Education Authorization Requirements.

 No response provided